muellerlab/TensegrityAerialVehicleReorientation/README.md

 ```
 python reorientation_payload_capacity.py
 ```
+the code will generate a graph, whose connections are labelled with maximum payload mass that can be added to the vehicle center of mass before the rotation fails.
+The left value stands for the mass with the zero-thrust-sum condition, whereas the right value stands for the mass without the zero-thrust-sum condition.

 ## Using this software as tensegrity design and analysis tool:
 To create and test your own tensegrity vehicle, you can modify parameters such as mass, size, moment of inertia, etc. The ```tensegrity``` folder contains the class object that keeps track of the tensegrity class.
 The ```reorient``` folder contains code that helps check the feasibility of rotation and plan the re-orientation route.